kinecosystem/kin-website-docs/docs/quick-start/hi-kin-android.md

 ## Onboard kinAccount

-Onboarding is the process of sending an async request to the Horizon server requesting a new account be added to the Kin Blockchain.
+Onboarding is the process of sending an async request to the Horizon server requesting a new account to be added to the Kin Blockchain.
 The Hello World code accomplishes two tasks while onboarding.

-First, it sends the onboarding request and logs the success upon callback.
+It sends the onboarding request and logs the success/failure upon callback.

 ```java
         // Add the account to the Kin Blockchain